fredericaltorres/fMicroService/README.md

 My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.

-- Azure resource used: table, queue, service bus, web site, load balancer.
+- Azure resources used: table, queue, service bus, web site, load balancer.

-## On line donation back end case study
+## Case Study: An fictional online donation back end case study

-- I am going to build a back end able to received and processed donations with monitoring web dashboard.
+- I am going to build a back end able to received and processed online donations with a monitoring web dashboard.
 - The donations should be created by hundreds of users entering donation amounts and credit card information on a web site and press send.

 TODO: Create diagram